-SUBRECIPIENT: \

-Requests for an advance shall be submitted at the time of agreement execution or approval of the EHP and vendor selection, if required.
-If you are requesting an advance, indicate same by checking the box below and completing the Estimated Expenses table.

-Please Note: Only one (1) advance payment is allowed for the entire grant award.

-[ ] ADVANCE REQUESTED (Advance payments can be approved up to fifty percent of the award amount.)

-Advance payment of \$ \\\\\\ is requested.
-Balance of payments will be made on a reimbursement basis.
-This advance will be used on equipment specific projects within the budget of the agreement.
-We would

-ESTIMATED EXPENSES

-Project Days to complete Funding amount requested

-LINE-ITEM JUSTIFICATION (For each line item, provide a detailed justification explaining the need for the cash advance.
-The justification shall include supporting documentation that clearly shows the advance shall be expended within the first ninety (90) days of the contract term or approval of the EHP, if required.
-Support documentation should include but is not limited to the following: quotes for purchases, delivery timelines, salary and expense projections, etc. to provide FDEM reasonable and necessary justification.
-Any advance funds not expended within the specified timeframe shall be returned to FDEM Cashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days, along with any interest earned on the advance)

-\\The purpose for an advance payment is to assist in the startup of all equipment projects, not partial and shall be considered on a case by case basis.
-An advance payment is also contingent upon performance measures being met.
-EHP and vendor selection shall be completed and approved by FEMA and the Division prior to advance \\

-Signature of Subrecipient

-Name and Title of Subrecipient

-Date: \\\\\
+SUBRECIPIENT: Requests for an advance shall be submitted ed at the time of agreement executi ion or approval of the EHP and vendor selection, if required.
+If you are req uesting an advance, indicate same by checking the box below and completing the Estimated Expenses table.
+Please Note: Only one (1) advance payn nent is allowed for the entire grai nt award. [ ] ADVANCE REQUESTED (Advance amount.) payments can be approved up t to fifty percent of the award Advance payment of \$ i basis.
+This advance will be used on equi s requested.
+Balance of payments pment specific projects within the b will be made on a reimbursement oudget of the agreement.
+We would ESTIMATED EXPENSES Project Days to complete Funding amount requested cash advance.
+The justification shall in be expended within the first ninety (90) documentation should include but is no salary and expense projections, etc. to funds not expended within the specified Boulevard, Tallahassee, Florida 32399, days of the contract term or apport limited to the following: quote provide FDEM reasonable and not timeframe shall be returned to proval of the EHP, if required.
+Support is for purchases, delivery timelines, necessary justification.
+Any advance FDEM Cashier, 2555 Shumard Oak partial and shall be considered of upon performance measures payment is to assist in the startu on a case by case basis.
+An adva being met.
+EHP and vendor sele of FEMA and the Division prior to ance payment is also contingent ection shall be completed and Signature of Subrecipient • Date: Name and Title of Subrecipient